gazpachu/sugui-design-system/README.md

 # SugUI Design System

-This package works together with the [sugui](https://github.com/gazpachu/sugui) UI component library.
+This package works together with the [sugUI](https://github.com/gazpachu/sugui) components library.

 ## What can I do with this package?